-Below the Search Text Field, you will find the Notes List Item.
+Below the Search edit field, you will find the Notes List Item.
 List Items can contain other items inside them organized by rows, where each row represents a separate item in the list.
 Each row can contain labels, buttons, text fields and just about anything.
 This is where you will find the notes you have created!
-The notes are organised into months of the year, with each month having its own heading.